jake-mason/NCAA-Conference-Dispersion/README.md

 ## On the map:

 The blue rectangle represents the average location (i.e. the centroid) of a given conference.
-The exact location is usually meaningless, because most conferences' centroids end up in a lake or a forest somewhere, but this gives us an general idea, geographically, of where a conference is.
+The exact location is usually meaningless, because most conferences' centroids end up in a lake or a forest somewhere, but this gives us a general idea, geographically, of where a conference is.

 The green circles represent individual universities.